brennadev/uikitextensions/README.md

 # uikitextensions
-Extensions with Methods I've Added to UIKit Classes
+Extensions with Methods and Properties I've Added to UIKit Classes

 #### Note: I'm in the process of preparing this code for publishing here.